mrsimpson/slides-data-in-motion/slides.md

 #### Low Latency

-Did somebody say "Realtime"?
+Did somebody say "Real-time"?

 ---

 My mom says
-<div class="hypothesis">"Realtime is when a system is faster than I can react"</div>
+<div class="hypothesis">"Real-time is when a system is faster than I can react"</div>

 <v-clicks>

 As software developers, we can say

-**Realtime** is to process Data as soon as it's emitted
+**Real-time** is to process Data as soon as it's emitted

 **Latency** defines how long the consumer has to wait until the processing has terminated